Into the Ring: A Closer Look at The History of Boxing

 James “Buster” Douglas had been knocked down on the ground, and seemed destined to lose the match.
 But he got back on his feet, and then mustered a final burst of energy into an unexpected, explosive uppercut.

-Many boxers combine the uppercut with a hook or a straight punch, for a series of blows that give the opponent no time to defend or recover and knock them flat on the mat.
+Many boxers use the fighting style of combining the uppercut with a hook or a straight punch, for a series of blows that give the opponent no time to defend or recover and knock them flat on the mat.

 Many famous boxers used the uppercut to conquer the ring: Lennox Lewis, Joe Lewis, Julio César Chávez, Mike Tyson, George Foreman, and more.